 Naomi Whittel, Gainesville, Florida-based author of High Fiber Keto points out

 “Technically, peanuts are a legume, which are typically eliminated on a keto diet.”
-However, you are allowed a small percentage of carbohydrates on the keto diet, meaning you could sneak some peanut butter in each day.
+However, you are allowed a small percentage of carbohydrates on the keto, meaning you could sneak some peanut butter in each day.

 In short, eating peanut butter while following a keto diet, will more than likely push you over your daily carbohydrate allowance.
 Additionally, it may mean you miss out on more nutritious sources of carbohydrates such as vegetables as you have already met your allowance for the day.